 Read the FAQs about our Find It! service.

-- ABI/Inform complete A collection of three unique databases to national and international business information: ABI/INFORM Global; ABI/INFORM Dataeline; and ABI/INFORM Trade and Industry.
+A collection of three unique databases to national and international business information: ABI/INFORM Global; ABI/INFORM Dateline; and ABI/INFORM Trade and Industry.

 - Disclosure Reports - see LexisNexis Financial reports on publicly owned companies.
 In Lexis-Nexis, use the Get Company Info search box.
 Search for the Company, then click on Financial information.

 Provides access to 6,000 news, business, legal and reference information.
 Some full text.

 "Includes indexing of over 450 periodicals as far back as 1983 and searchable full text of articles from over 250 journals as far back as 1994.
 PDF page images of full-text articles provide access to illustrations, photographs and other graphical content from the original article.
 Subject coverage includes antiques, arts, business, computers, education, entertainment, film & television, gardening, health & medicine, history, home improvement, literature, news & current events, photography, popular & classical music, politics, popular culture, religion, science, sports & fitness, transportation, travel and much more. "